CALL FOR ENTRIES

 Dates and Deadlines

-October 29: Work selected for traveling exhibition due to SNAG
+October 29: Work selected for NYCJW exhibition due to SNAG

 November 15: Online exhibition & sale goes live